-True worms, a phylum containing worms that have segmented bodies, coelomic body cavities, a central nervous system composed of cerebral ganglia from which branches extend along the lower part of the body and, typically, bristles called chaetae that project from the body wall.
-All the annelids have encircling grroves usually corresponding to internal partitions of the body.
+The annelids (Annelida) or true worms, is a phylum containing worms that have segmented bodies, coelomic body cavities, a central nervous system composed of cerebral ganglia from which branches extend along the lower part of the body and, typically, bristles called chaetae that project from the body wall.
+All the annelids have encircling grooves usually corresponding to internal partitions of the body.
 A digestive tube, nerves, and blood vessels run through the entire body, but each segment has its own set of internal organs.

 Annelids form an important part of the diets of many animals.